wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/dataverse-teams-power-bi/includes/1-introduction.md

 ## Dataverse for Teams sample data

 For this module, we need a table in Dataverse for Teams.
+You can use thie [Cost trends](https://github.com/MicrosoftDocs/mslearn-developer-tools-power-platform/blob/master/power-apps/dataverse-power-bi/CostTrends.zip) spreadsheet to upload data.
+Select **Download** and then extract the spreadsheet to your local computer.
 Select a Microsoft Team and create a new table named "Cost Trends" with the following fields and data types:

 | Column Name | Data Type |
 |-------------|-----------|